-There are three tiers in the IEP: Basic (Levels I and II), Intermediate (Levels III and IV) and Advanced (Levels V and VI).
-Students take a placement test to determine their level.
-Students who complete the Intermediate and Advanced tiers and subsequently enroll at EMU for an undergraduate degree may receive 15 semester hours of credit .
+There are three six levels in the IEP.
+Students take placement assessments to determine their level.
+Students who successfully complete Levels V and VI and then enroll at EMU for an undergraduate degree may receive 15 semester hours of credit .

 In this class, students integrate the use of language skills (reading, writing, listening, speaking, and grammar) with the exploration of interesting content.
 Students learn about U.S. history and culture, as well as global issues and challenges.
 They also acquire common English idioms and expressions.
 A variety of creative learning activities are used, such as field trips, group projects, film, drama, etc.

 The focus of this class is the development of skills for written communication in the academic English environment.
 Levels I and II focus on skills for writing at the sentence and paragraph level.
 Students engage readings from genres such as letters, news reports, and short stories.
 They begin to explore the research skills necessary for finding reliable information in libraries and on the internet.
 Levels III-VI build on these skills by moving from paragraphs to essays, adding longer academic readings (articles, textbook material, classic works of fiction, etc.), and learning to integrate sources into one’s own writing.
 All levels include an emphasis on learning the writing conventions (spelling rules, punctuation, etc.) necessary for effective written communication.